 An implicit successor to boundary representations

-Our architecture for interactive engineering SAAS
+Our architecture for interactive engineering SaaS

 Unit Gradient Fields: While implicit modeling, especially the use of signed distance fields, has delivered ease-of-use and robustness in 3D graphics, they are either too loose or constraining for professional engineering applications.
 We research algorithms that focus on fields with unit gradient magnitude to enable implicits in scalable, mainstream engineering applications.